On The Planning Commission Agenda, March 12, 2013

 Ooops.
 I take that back.
 The regular meeting of the Planning Commission only has one item on it.
 A Public Hearing on Code Amendment 13-001.
 As we stated in a prior article, the proposal has more than just minor text amendments and the city intends to incorporate the current practice of requiring deed restrictions into the ordinance.
 As the current Planning Commission appears to be fully populated by “yes men” who are not willing to confront Binsack and her wrecking crew on issues important to the residents of the city, don’t expect anything other than the big rubber stamp to come out.

 Posted on March 11, 2013, in Local Government, politics, Tustin City Commissions and tagged conspiracy theories, Elizabeth Binsack, guest rooms, Old Town Tustin, Politics, second residential units, second units, tustin planning commission, zoning laws.
 Bookmark the permalink.
-Comments Off.
+Comments Off on On The Planning Commission Agenda, March 12, 2013.